 A heavily modified version of the responsive slider by w3cwidgets.
 Incorporating a sticky responsive menu this has been pretty well tested out on most modern desktop browsers, mobile iOS products and Android Chrome.
 Animations, swipe and pagination feature in this nicely featured ready-to-go site.

-Quite file-intensive but it ticks all the boxes.
-Best so far.
+Quite file-intensive but it ticks all the boxes, however it can be buggy.
 Supports albums (and multiple albums on one page), captions, swipe capable and uses the very tidy justified.js for thumbnail layout and the photoswipe.js libraries for function.
 Not a bad page download time either, only 1.2 seconds for intial load on Chrome!